open-mmlab/mmdetection/docs/en/get_started.md

 If you have some issues during the installation, please first view the [FAQ](notes/faq.md) page.
 You may [open an issue](https://github.com/open-mmlab/mmdetection/issues/new/choose) on GitHub if no solution is found.

-### Use Multiple Versions of MMDetection in Develoement
+### Use Multiple Versions of MMDetection in Development

 Training and testing scripts have already been modified in `PYTHONPATH` in order to make sure the scripts are using their own versions of MMDetection.